-When the Echo Dot came out, it propelled Amazon to a huge lead in the smart home arena.
+When the first Echo Dot came out, it propelled Amazon to a huge lead in the smart home arena.
 At $49, the Dot was an inexpensive way to get Alexa into your home, and it made for a great gift, too.
+In fact, it's the best Alexa device you can get on a budget.

 However, Google's response, the Home Mini, not only looked better, but sounded better, too.
-With the third-generation Echo Dot ($49), Amazon returns to the top of the budget smart-speaker pack.
+With the third-generation Echo Dot, Amazon returns to the top of the budget smart-speaker pack.
+It's why we named it one of our best smart speakers.

 Amazon seems to take a belated approach to product design.
 The original Echo, Echo Dot and Echo Show were utilitarian at best, with hard plastic shells and a sort of generic, budget-factory finish.
 It took the pressure of Google's much more attractive Home and Home Mini to get Amazon to think more seriously about what its flagship Alexa devices looked like.